Holiday: A Soldier Is Never Off Duty

-Kumar revealed that the story was signed by his Hari Om Entertainment after listening the first action sequence of the film by Murugadoss even before the script was fully written.
-He let Murugadoss to make the film in Tamil due to his dates issues, which later became Thuppakki.
-Although film's production commenced in 2013 with the working title of Pistol under the banner of Hari Om Entertainment and Sunshine Pictures.
+Kumar revealed that the story of Holiday was signed by his production company Hari Om Entertainment after listening to the first action sequence of the film by Murugadoss even before the script was fully written.
+He let Murugadoss make the film in Tamil as Thuppakki due to date issues, and later announced its remake.
+Production commenced in 2013 with the initial working title Pistol under the banner of Hari Om Entertainment and Sunshine Pictures.

 The film was released worldwide on 6 June 2014.
-Made on a budget of ₹500 million, The film received generally positive reviews from the critics, particularly for Kumar's performance, writing and action.
-It proved to be one of the top grossing Bollywood film of 2014. with worldwide earnings of over ₹180 crore.
+Made on a budget of ₹500 million, The film received generally positive reviews from the critics, particularly for Kumar's performance, writing and action sequences.
+It proved to be one of the top grossing Bollywood films of 2014. with worldwide earnings of over ₹180 crore.

 At Filmfare Award, Kumar was nominated for Best Actor.